Stockholm world water week 2025

 Speakers include:

-• Laura Kelly, iied
+• Laura Kelly, Director, Shaping Sustainable Markets, iied

 Just transitions: climate secure futures built on water secure foundations